Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/fork.md

-# Your Institute GitHub repository
+# Your own copy of the Institute GitHub repository

 Files you use for Institute activities are located in our GitHub repository (*repo*), and in order to work with them, you’re going to create your own copy of the repo, called a *fork*.
 This page explains how to do that.